 So how do you stop and assess your current business flow?

-Join Infinx on an upcoming MedAxiom webinar on Tuesday, September 22nd at 10 am PST/1 pm EST, entitled “Looking for Revenue?
-Find out how to Collect on Unpaid Aging AR During the COVID Crisis” to find out how you can quickly collect on outstanding 3rd party aging receivables using proprietary software, optimized with artificial intelligence and machine learning capabilities to maximize your AR collections and profits earned.
+Review Infinx’s MedAxiom webinar from September 2020, entitled “Looking for Revenue?
+Find out how to Collect on Unpaid Aging A/R During the COVID Crisis Find out how you can quickly collect on outstanding 3rd party aging receivables using proprietary software, optimized with artificial intelligence and machine learning capabilities that maximize your A/R collections and profits earned.